leaherb/myfitnesspal-diary-parser/README.md

 ## Instructions

 ### Download Your MFP diary
-To obtain a MyFitnessPal report in HTML format from a free account, follow these instructions (last tested: 2019-10-02).
+To download your MyFitnessPal diary from a free account, follow these instructions (last tested: 2019-10-02).

 Caveat: a maximum of 365 days worth of diaries can be extracted at one time.
 Fortunately, we can extract any 365 day time period.